Kaditcuy/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 * Wrote a function that prints a text with 2 new lines after each of these characters: ., ? and :

 ### 5. Max integer - Unittest
-* Since the beginning you have been creating “Interactive tests”.
-For this exercise, you will add Unittests.
-In this task, you will write unittests for the function def max_integer(list=[]):.
+* Since the beginning I  have been creating “Interactive tests” or doctest for ther functions above.
+For this function, I  will write unittests for the function def max_integer(list=[]):.